Puy-de-Dôme: Economy

 The departmental seat, Clermont-Ferrand, is home to one of the country's best known manufacturing businesses and brands, Michelin.
 Thiers is the oldest industry place in Auvergne with its cutlery tradition from the 14th century.

 The countryside lends itself to tourism and Puy-de-Dôme is a weekend destination for city dwellers.
 As of 2019, 10.1% of the usable homes in the department were being kept as second homes.

+Transport

+The department is served by Clermont-Ferrand Auvergne Airport, which serves a small number of mostly domestic destinations.
+The nearest international airport is Lyon–Saint-Exupéry Airport.

 Politics

 The department was the electoral constituency of Valéry Giscard d'Estaing, who served as President of the Republic from 1974 to 1981.
 The president of the Departmental Council is Lionel Chauvin, elected in July 2021.